 Try using it recipe on this hummus pizza for an extra peppery flavor!

-If you’re buying hummus in those expensive plastic containers at the store, let me tell you a little secret: Hummus is easy — and very inexpensive healthy snack — to make at home.
+If you’re buying hummus in those expensive plastic containers at the store, let me tell you a little secret: Making hummus is an easy — and very inexpensive — snack to make at home.

 Plus?
 You’ll eliminate the plastic container.